What is Liquidity and Why is it Crucial for Your Investment?

 Selecting the Right Assets for Investment

 Liquidity is a key criterion in choosing suitable investment assets.
-Investors who require immediate liquidity often attracted toward high-liquidity assets like stocks and bonds.
+Investors who require immediate liquidity are often attracted toward high liquidity assets like stocks and bonds.
 These assets allow them to quickly access cash and adjust their portfolios as needed.